-The original Pawtucket was actually several towns.
+The original Pawtucket actually consisted of several towns.
 Part of it was known as Rehoboth, east of the Blackstone River.
 Rehoboth was part of Plymouth Colony.
 West of the Blackstone River a thriving industrial town (thanks to Sam Slater) was part of North Providence.

 In 1828, Massachusetts carved out part of Rehoboth and called it Pawtucket, Mass.
 Pawtucket, Rhode Islanders were not happy.

-After the Supreme Court gave Pawtucket, Mass., to Rhode Island, the North Providence land west of the Blackstone River was given to Pawtucket.
-The two towns – East Pawtucket and West Pawtucket -- were then incorporated as the city of Pawtucket.
+After the Supreme Court gave Pawtucket, Mass., to Rhode Island, the North Providence land west of the Blackstone River went to Pawtucket.
+The two towns – East Pawtucket and West Pawtucket — then incorporated as the city of Pawtucket.

-Vernon, Vt., was chartered as Northfield in 1672 as part of the Massachusetts Bay Colony.
+Vernon, Vt., received a charter as Northfield in 1672 as part of the Massachusetts Bay Colony.
 New Hampshire Gov. Benning Wentworth, who grabbed much of Vermont for his own state, gave part of Vernon to another town he chartered, Hinsdale.

 By 1779, four states claimed Vernon (then Hinsdale) due to bad surveying and squabbling over ownership: New York, Massachusetts, New Hampshire and Vermont.

-Vernon has successively been Northfield in Hampshire County, Mass.; Hinsdale in Cheshire County, N.H.; Hinsdale in Cumberland County, N.Y.; and Hinsdale in Windham County, Vt.
+Vernon has successively had the names Northfield in Hampshire County, Mass.; Hinsdale in Cheshire County, N.H.; Hinsdale in Cumberland County, N.Y.; and Hinsdale in Windham County, Vt.

-But there was a problem with the Hinsdale in Windham County, Vt.
-On the other side of the Connecticut River there was a Hinsdale, N.H.
+But the Hinsdale in Windham County, Vt., had a problem On the other side of the Connecticut River sat a Hinsdale, N.H.
 The Vermonters wanted their own identity and voted in 1802 to change the name to Vernon.
-It was said to have been chosen after President George Washington's home, Mount Vernon.
+They supposedly chose it after President George Washington’s home, Mount Vernon.